boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Transport Planes Mapping Models

+   A network operator can define multiple transport planes.
+A transport plane could be realized in multiple ways, for example:

-   A network operator might define various tunnel groups, where each tunnel group is created with specific optimization criteria and constraints.
-This document refers to such tunnel groups as 'transport planes'.
-For example, a transport plane "A" might represent tunnels optimized for latency, and transport plane "B" might represent tunnels optimized for high capacity.
+     (i) a mesh of TE tunnels created with specific optimization criteria and constraints.
+For example, mesh "A" might represent tunnels optimized for latency, and mesh "B" might represent tunnels optimized for high capacity.
+     (ii) a flex-algo with a particular metric-type (e.g. latency) (iii) as an NRP
+     (iv)  a combination of the above

+   Detailed realization of transport planes is out of scope for this draft.
+NRPs are discussed in detail in {{!I-D.ietf-teas-ns-ip-mpls}}

-   {{figure-23}} depicts an example of a simple network with two transport planes.
-These transport planes might be realized via various IP/MPLS techniques, for example Flex-Algo or RSVP/SR traffic engineering tunnels with or without PCE, and with or without bandwidth reservations.
+   {{figure-23}} depicts an example of a simple network with two transport planes each using a mesh of TE tunnels with or without PCE, and with or without bandwidth reservations.

    {{sec-capacity-planning}} discusses in detail different bandwidth models that can be deployed in the provider network.
 However,